The Bankrate promise

 - An IPO involves creating new shares to be sold to investors, increasing the total number of outstanding shares.

-- A portion of the money raised through an IPO will go directly to intermediaries as a fee for the services provided.
+- A portion of the money raised through an IPO will go directly to intermediaries such as investment banks as a fee for the services provided.

 - No new shares are created in a direct listing, but existing investors in the company agree to sell a portion of their shares to the public.